haroon2109/Lunar-Detection/README.md

 * **Google Gemini API:** Integrates advanced LLM capabilities for intelligent insights.
 * **HTML Canvas API:** Used for the interactive, simulated feature detection visual.

----

-## 📸 Visual Showcase

-*(Optional: Replace this placeholder with a compelling screenshot or GIF of your application in action!)*